Changan CS75 Pro

-The Changan X7 Plus, or previously known as Oshan X7, is a mid-size crossover SUV produced by Changan Automobile under the Oshan brand.
+The Changan CS75 Pro and Changan X7 Plus, or previously known as Oshan X7, is a mid-size crossover SUV produced by Changan Automobile under the Oshan brand.
 The vehicle was renamed to the Changan brand after the Oshan brand was discontinued in 2024.

 History

 On 25 July 2019, it became the second car to ever be launched into space, as a dummy payload on iSpace's Hyperbola-1 rocket maiden flight.